Jodeley/Jodeley/README.md

 <br/>

 <div align="center">
-  Please teach me for free, I'm poor hehe😏
+  Willing to learn but for free, I'm poor hehe😏
 <div/>